 While bringing into focus the experiences faced by the forty or so dancers who grace the club’s three levels, as well as attitudes to them from both their customers and society more generally, the cool neutrality of the programme’s commentary made it somehow seem all the more judgemental.

 Both compounding and overturning strip club stereotypes, it was interesting to see how little has changed since my own dancing days.
 The eyelashes may be thicker, the acrylic nails may be longer, but I could almost taste the cloying clash of perfume and sweat, and feel the blistered toes as the cameras panned down the steps away from the dance floor and followed the girls as they first sashayed, then hobbled through the changing room door.
 Beyond that, the camera was barred, but there was little left to the imagination.

-The conviviality and competitiveness behind the scenes was tangible.
-Interviewing a range of girls I recognised from my be-sequinned days – the ex student keen to make some cash, a gymnast rebelling against her strenuous upbringing, a European nurse paying off debts – these are not necessarily the disadvantaged girls of broken homes, though many of them will have troubled pasts one way or another.
-But neither are they the strong, independent women enthused about by the rather jollier-than-I- ever-remember housemother.
+The conviviality and competitiveness behind the scenes were tangible.
+Interviewing a range of girls I recognised from my be-sequinned days – the ex-student keen to make some cash, a gymnast rebelling against her strenuous upbringing, a European nurse paying off debts – these are not necessarily the disadvantaged girls of broken homes though many of them will have troubled pasts one way or another.
+But neither are they the strong, independent women enthused about by the rather jollier-than-I- ever-remember house-mother.
 They are most marked by their ordinariness, for all they are done up to the nines.